simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 Blockchain can provide a **tamper-proof** and **transparent record** of all transactions and changes made to ICS systems.
 This can help detect unauthorized changes and prevent attackers from tampering with critical systems.
 Also, blockchain can also be used to manage the **supply chain** involved in ICS components, ensuring that only trusted vendors and suppliers are involved.

 However, blockchain also has its limitations.
 It requires significant computational resources and may not be suitable for real-time applications that require low latency.
-On top of that, blockchain is not immune to attacks, and attackers can exploit vulnerabilities in the implementation to compromise the system.
+On top of that, blockchain isn't immune to attacks, and attackers can exploit vulnerabilities in the implementation to compromise the system.

 ### Increased Collaboration between Public and Private Sectors